Order Online or Call

 How Educational Institutions Should Properly Report Form 1098-T for Tuition Statements

-Educational institutions must use Form 1098-T, Tuition Statement, to report information about tuition and related educational expenses.
-This form helps students and the IRS determine eligibility for education tax credits like the American Opportunity Credit and the Lifetime Learning Credit.
+Educational institutions must use Form 1098-T, Tuition Statement to report tuition and related educational expenses.
+This form helps students—and the IRS—determine eligibility for education tax credits such as:

 Who Must File Form 1098-T?